This post may contain affiliate links. Please read my disclosure and privacy policy.

 5 almond flour crackers of varying sizes on a white marble background

-How should the Easy No-Roll Almond Flour Crackers be stored?
+How should the crackers be stored?

 Store the cooled crackers in an airtight container at cool room temperature for 5 days, the refrigerator for 2 weeks or the freezer for up to 6 months.
 They stay crisp!